Kelvinlby/open-crafter-engine/README.md

 ## Notes

 - All POST endpoints expect `Content-Type: application/json` header.
-- All successful POST operations return the string `"ok"`.
+- All successful POST and DELETE operations return the string `"ok"`.
 - Configuration changes are persisted to the engine's config file.
 - Hyperparameter changes are written to the selected model's `metadata.json`.